Stars1233/pyside-setup/examples/widgetbinding/doc/widgetbinding.md

  * `bindings.h` to include the header of the classes we want to expose
  * `CMakeList.txt`, with all the instructions to build the shared libraries (DLL, or dylib)
- * `pyside_config.py` which is located in the utils directory, one level up, to get the path for Shiboken and PySide.

 Now create a `build/` directory, and from inside run `cmake` to use the provided `CMakeLists.txt`: